instantiations/es_compression/DESIGN.md

 #### Filters
 The framework offers a `CodecFilter` that handles most of the external concerns of codec implementations.
 This class is designed to be subclassed, and subclass implementors will override callback hooks for codec initialization , processing, flushing, finalizing and closing.

-All provided codecs build off of the `CodecFilter`.
+To simplify things even more, we provide two `CodecFilter` subclasses for implementors to extend:
+- [DartCodecFilter](lib/src/framework/dart/filters.dart) for non-ffi codec implementations
+- [NativeCodecFilter](lib/src/framework/native/filters.dart) for ffi codec implementations